somecallmejosh/majestic-monolith-blog/content/post/beatiful-unsplash-images-optimized-with-cloudinary.md

 ## Web Image Management for Developers

+[Cloudinary](http://www.cloudinary.com) removes the headache of creating and managing responsive images on the web.
+I learned about them a few months back, working on a project at work.
+It changed my life.
+Our web edit team was also appreciative of this service.
+Cloudinary was the single solution that was a win for both teams.

-We've been managing our Unsplash images with [Cloudinary](http://www.cloudinary.com).
-This is a service that deals with every image need we have.
+We are also managing images on Majestic Monolith with Cloudinary.
+It deals with every image need we have.
 No need to save image variations for 1x, 1.5x, 2x and more.
-No need to write scripts to serve the appropriate file type (.webp, .jpg, .png, etc).
+No more forgetting to add [picture polyfills](https://github.com/scottjehl/picturefill) for some older browsers.
 No need to save cropped versions for smaller view ports.
 We've outsourced all these tasks to Cloudinary.
 Make sure to check out [their plans](http://cloudinary.com/pricing) to see if they offer a solution that meets your needs.
 Their free plan is serving at needs well (at the time of this writing).
 For us, it's a total win.
 They handle image optimization so we can research and write content.

 ### Cloudinary Javascript Dependencies